-In fact, before this castle was turned into a luxury hotel it was property of the German nobility.
+In fact, before this castle was turned into a luxury hotel it was the property of the German nobility.

 Empress Friedrich loved to call this castle his home.

-He loved the garden areas and landscaping surrounding the castle walls were in full bloom, the same gardens you are able to enjoy today.
+He loved the garden areas and the landscaping surrounding the castle walls were in full bloom, the same gardens you are able to enjoy today.

 The castle is home to 61 rooms and suites.

 Seven individual “function rooms” include a conference and business center, acres, and acres of land to explore.
 If you are traveling over to Germany for business.

 There’s even an 18-hole world-class golf course on the property for you to enjoy during your stay.